 tools, workers or methodologies have been corrected to

-B. Joint depth to be at least 3/4" but in all cases rake
+B. Raked joint depth to be at least 3/4" but in all cases rake

 C. Brush, vacuum or flush joints to remove all dirt and

 D. Reduce initial absorption of the stone by thoroughly